Georgia Wrongful Termination Laws

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Georgia, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
 If your Georgia employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

 Every state’s laws on wrongful termination are different.
-This article covers some of the legal grounds you might have for suing your Georgia employer for wrongful termination.
+This article covers some of the common legal grounds you might have for suing your Georgia employer for wrongful termination.
 But it’s not a comprehensive list of employment rights in Georgia, which can change as courts issue new rulings and legislators pass or modify laws.
-To find out whether you have a legal claim for wrongful termination, speak to an experienced Georgia employment lawyer.
+To find out the full extent of your legal claims, speak to an experienced Georgia employment lawyer.
+To learn more about Georgia employment law, contact Georgia’s Department of Labor.

-If you believe you were fired for discriminatory or retaliatory reasons, you must file a charge of discrimination with a government agency before you may proceed with a lawsuit.
-In Georgia, the Equal Employment Opportunity Commission (EEOC) enforces state and federal laws prohibiting discrimination; you can find out where to file a complaint at the EEOC’s Field Offices page.
+Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
+In Georgia, the Equal Employment Opportunity Commission (EEOC) administers federal and state discrimination claims.
+The EEOC has a district office in Atlanta; you can find out where to file a complaint at the EEOC’s Field Offices page.

 Breach of Contract